Muhammad al-Fayadh: Socio-political role of women in Islamic societies

-Grand Ayatollah al-Fayadh is one of the few Islamic Shia Ayatollahs who are in favor of women in positions of political leadership.
+Al-Fayadh was one of the few Islamic Shia Ayatollahs who were in favour of women in positions of political leadership.

 In June 2018 an article was written on a Persian website, which was later translated into English.
 There the Islamic position of Ayatollah al-Fayadh concerning the position of women in Islamic society was discussed, citing his book 'Jāyegāh Zan dar Nizām Siyāsīyeh Islām' (English title: 'The position of women in the Islamic political system') on that subject.

 "In response to some jurisprudential questions concerning the role of women in society, he declared it permissible for women to take any of the three following positions: political leader, judge and religious jurisconsult."

-The article continues to explain al-Fayadh' opinion concerning women and the different positions they can take in society:
+The article continues to explain al-Fayadh's opinion concerning women and the different positions they can take in society:

 "It is irrespective of whether this is a social position like politics or an individual one like being a driver, a pilot, etc. With this reasoning he believes that in all spheres of life, be it social, individual, ideological, freedom of expression, business, financial trading, land cultivation, etc. women and men are completely equal."

+Guardianship of the Islamic Jurists

+Of all the marja'iyya Fayyad is reported to have been the biggest opponent of the concept of the Guardianship of the Islamic Jurist.
+However, this report is contradicted by the official website of the Shi'a Marja, wherein he remarks, "The correct opinion regarding the issue of "Vilayat-e-Faqih" (Guardianship of the Islamic Jurist) is that this issue requires no external proof, because the continuation of Islamic law, and its application, is dependent upon the continuation of the system of Vilayat".
+He continues, "The vilayat of the Prophet and the immaculate Imams, and in the time of the major occultation of the 12th Imam, the Islamic Jurist is bestowed with this vilayat ...
+It is unimaginable that Islamic Law could continue to exist without the continuation of this vilayat".
+Furthermore, he was one of the Ulama signatories of the Amman Message, which gives a broad foundation for defining Muslim orthodoxy.

+Personal life and death

+Al-Fayyadh was married and had seven children (three sons and four daughters), including Shaykh Mahmoud al-Fayadh, who served as his representative.

+Al-Fayadh died in Baghdad on 4 June 2026, at the age of 95.